|

 A life-threatening infection that

-primarily affects the lungs.
+primarily affects the lungs, has again become an increasing health concern.
 TB spreads through airborne droplets when

-a person with the infection coughs, talks or sneezes.
+an infected person coughs, talks or sneezes.
 Pulmonary TB can

 cause permanent lung damage.